 - The correct aerator for your specific faucet

-A clogged or old aerator might be why water is shooting out of your faucet to one side or if the flow has slowed to a dribble.
-There are three designs of faucet aerators: housing, integrated thread, and special design models.
+A clogged or old aerator might be why water is shooting from your faucet to one side or if the flow has slowed to a dribble.
+There are three designs of faucet aerators: housing, integrated thread, and unique design models.
 Some types of faucets don’t allow you to replace the aerator, while other models don’t even have an aerator.

-Faucet aerators are thankfully inexpensive and easy to remove for those who like to do things themselves.
-Although you won’t need to engage a professional plumber, you could occasionally need some hand labor or minor tools.
+Faucet aerators are inexpensive and easy to remove for those who like doing things themselves.
+Although you won’t need to engage a professional plumber, you could occasionally need hand labor or minor tools.
 You will need the size-specific device with your new aerator for cache aerator removal.

 - Remove It By Hand

-If you’re having trouble removing the old aerator, get a good grip on it and try unscrewing it by hand.
+If you’re having trouble removing the old aerator, get a good grip and try unscrewing it by hand.
 Aerators are often threaded, so they shouldn’t be too difficult to remove.

 - Try Pliers

-Once you’ve tried removing it by hand, if that doesn’t work, the next step is to try using pliers.
+Once you’ve tried removing it by hand, the next step is to use pliers if that doesn’t work.
 If the aerator is still in good condition and you want to reuse it, wrap a rag or masking tape around it first to protect the metal surface from scratches before gripping it with the pliers.
 A small pair of channel-type pliers works best for this.

 - Heat the Aerator